 In the beginning, design was my casual hobby.
 Naturally, the process of making products that people enjoy using has become my greatest purpose.
 Since 2005, I have sustained business with happy clients including household brand names, agencies, startups, and even individuals by crafting their exceptional ideas into tangible realities.
-My services include UX, UI, apps, web, logos, brands, prototypes, presentations, code and motion.
+My services include product design, leadership, design systems, strategy, speaking, code, and more.

 I'm a creative with an entrepreneurial penchant and a deep rooted passion for user-centered design in an ever-changing world of diverse experiences.
 My private, product design portfolio is available upon request.